keboola/website/index.md

       love Keboola that we give you the option to cancel anytime and take all your data with you with just one click.</p>"
     background: "/uploads/illu5.svg"
+- template: article-full
+  block: article-full
+  subheadline: no more procurement night mare
+  headline: One contract/one invoice <span>over 50 technologies</span>
+  content: From SQL, RStudio, Python, Spark, Snowflake, S3...all in one contract and
+    single environment provisioned just for you as a service.
+New scenario and configuration is just <a href=""><strong>one click away</strong></a>.
+Setup a separate project for each use case.
+Solving the use case at hand, but having the flexibility to use the results and pipes in other use cases and workflows - flexibility.
+  list:
+  - descleft: "<p><strong>Procurement</strong>.
+Once you buy you have access to all the tools in the platform.
+No need for additional security or procurement permissions.
+      New use case doesn’t mean new round of IT/Security/Procurement talks and weeks spent</p>"
+    descright: "<p><strong>Flexible environment</strong>.
+Us the tools you know from desktop environment in cloud with the professional support just one click away and the knowledge of thousands of users empowering our machine learning and helping you with mundane tasks.</p>"
 - template: review
   block: review
   list: